 What does a well-diversified portfolio look like?

-While there is no single formula for asset allocation and portfolio diversification, there are some basic principles each investor should stick to.
-All assets perform differently and having a good mixture of different asset classes helps cope with market volatility and reduce risks.
+While there is no single formula for asset allocation and portfolio diversification, there are some basic principles each investor should follow.
+All assets perform differently, and having a good mixture of asset classes helps cope with market volatility and reduce risks.

 So, what does a well-diversified portfolio look like?

 This is because stocks and bonds tend to have an inverse relationship.
-That is when bond prices increase, stock prices fall, and vice-versa.
+When bond prices increase, stock prices fall, and vice-versa.
 This means when you hold stocks and bonds, one asset acts as a hedge against the other asset’s downfall.
 This does not mean you only need stocks and bonds in your investment strategies.

-If you like real estate, it does not hurt to add real estate such as property into the mix.
-The key is to stick to your investment strategies and avoid too much risk which helps you maintain an above-average yearly return on investment.
+If you like real estate, it does not hurt to add real estate, such as property, into the mix.
+The key is to stick to your investment strategies and avoid too much risk, which will help you maintain an above-average yearly return on investment.

 Different ways to diversify your portfolio/investments

 Diversification comes in many forms and types.
-For example, you can diversify across multiple sectors or within the same sectors.
+For example, you can diversify within the same sector or across multiple sectors.
 This does not mean it is the only way to diversify.
 Here are different ways to diversify your investments.

 Diversify across companies

 This diversification involves holding assets across different companies.
-For example, if you hold a stock where the company’s performance depends on one person such as a stock can plummet if that person quits or dies.
-To minimize this risk, you can keep a small position in that company, and buy other companies to hedge against its downfall.
+For example, if you invest in a stock where the company’s performance depends on one person, the stock can plummet if that person quits or dies.
+To minimize this risk, you can keep a small position in that company and buy other companies to hedge against its downfall.

 When people are not traveling, they spend too much time at home.
 In this case, you can diversify your investment by holding consumer goods and staples, entertainment, streaming services, etc.

 When investing, you should always consider the impact of long-term and short-term investments on your portfolio.
-Some investments such as long-term certificates of deposits offer a high return on investments due to the higher risks of not taking advantage of future high rates.
+Some investments, like long-term certificates of deposit, offer a high return on investments due to the higher risks of not taking advantage of future high rates.
 On the other hand, short-term investments such as a 3-month CD come with a much lower interest as you are not exposed to too much risk.

-Another good example is comparing an online start-up with customizable designs and a tech company that will take years to be profitable.
-The online start-up company might report huge sales during its debut as people flock to its website.
-However, it is unlikely to sustain a high level of sales for a long time due to competition.
+Another good example is comparing an online start-up with customizable designs to a tech company that will take years to be profitable.
+The online start-up might report huge sales during its debut as people flock to its website.
+However, due to competition, it is unlikely to sustain a high level of sales for a long time.

-On the other hand, the tech company can take 5 to 10 years before reporting a profit.
-But, the same company might stay in business and be profitable for decades.
-When diversifying your portfolio consider these factors and analyze how different investments will perform in 10 to 20 years but also evaluate their short-term performance.
+On the other hand, a tech company can take 5 to 10 years before reporting a profit.
+But the same company might stay in business and be profitable for decades.
+When diversifying your portfolio, consider these factors and analyze how different investments will perform in 10 to 20 years, as well as evaluate their short-term performance.

-When diversifying your portfolio it is critical to form a portfolio based on your risk tolerance.
+When diversifying your portfolio, it is critical to form a portfolio based on your risk tolerance.
 For example, equities yield a higher ROI than bonds.
-But, holding a large percentage of equities might not be a good investment strategy if you don’t do well with volatility.
+However, holding a large percentage of equities might not be a good investment strategy if you don’t like volatility.

-What is a good example of a well-diversified portfolio?
+What is an excellent example of a well-diversified portfolio?

-Many investors stick to the 60/40 portfolio where 60% is in stocks and 40% in bonds.
-By holding a slightly higher percentage of stocks, you get a higher ROI while maintaining a low volatility at the same time.
-This portfolio, however, does not include cash or cash equivalents which is why some investors prefer a different diversification strategy.
+Many investors stick to the 60/40 portfolio, where 60% is in stocks and 40% in bonds.
+By holding a slightly higher percentage of stocks, you get a higher ROI while maintaining low volatility.
+This portfolio, however, does not include cash or cash equivalents, which is why some investors prefer a different diversification strategy.

-To include cash and cash equivalent in the mix, some investors prefer 50% stocks, 40% bonds, and fixed-income assets, and 10% cash and cash equivalent.
-Having such a portfolio means you will have a modest return on investment while having interest payouts from bonds.
-In case markets decline, you can also use some of your cash in the 10% basket to take advantage of dollar cost averaging.
+To include cash and cash equivalent in the mix, some investors prefer 50% stocks, 40% bonds and fixed-income assets, and 10% cash and cash equivalent.
+Such a portfolio means you will have a modest return on investment while having interest payouts from bonds.
+If markets decline, you can use some cash in the 10% basket to take advantage of the dollar cost-averaging investment strategy.

-You might also like: 5 different types of portfolios: Which portfolio is right for you?
+You might also like five different types of portfolios: Which portfolio is right for you?

 What is the risk of the 60/40 portfolio?